PERIOD PARRRTY

 Email info@kalitheatre.co.uk to reserve a place

-Free to Period Parrrrty ticket holders.
+Free to Period Parrrty ticket holders.

 Sat 8 Nov matinee Post Show Discussion with the cast & writer Gayathiri Kamalakanthan